Laravel-Backpack/docs/4.1/add-ons-tutorial-using-the-addon-skeleton.md

 If you _will_ be using config files, to let the users of your package publish it and change how stuff works that way, it's super-simple to use:
 - you already have a file generated in `/packages/VendorName/PackageName/config/packagename.php`;
-- cut&paste any config values you want over here; if you add for example `config_key`, it'll be available in your classes using `config('packagename.config_key')`;
+- cut&paste any config values you want over here; if you add for example `config_key`, it'll be available in your classes using `config('vendorname.packagename.config_key')`;

 If you don't have any configs right now, but will want to add later, that's ok too.
 Do it later.

-// TODO: make sure the package namespace above is correct

 #### Files inside your project's `database` directory